sarfata/kbox-firmware/README.md

 ## What is KBox?

-KBox connects your various boat networks together and translates message from one bus to the other.
+KBox connects your boat networks together and translates message from one bus to the other.
 KBox also includes multiple sensors that publish information on your boat networks.
 Finally KBox has a screen that can be used to repeat some of your boat parameters.